Triggers in Early Recovery

 Some of the most common triggers people experience include the following:

-The simplest way of managing triggers is obviously to simply avoid them.
+The simplest way of managing triggers in sobriety is obviously to simply avoid them.
 However, it is not always possible for an individual to avoid all of their potential triggers.
 This is especially true when triggers include loved ones, going to work, or going to sleep at night.
 During early recovery, however, it is often best to avoid as many triggers as possible.
 It might be a good idea to temporarily avoid even close friends, if you had a habit of drinking with them.
 With time, it is generally possible to return to these relationships on a healthier basis.
 But first it is important to develop a foundation of new recovery tools.

 For the triggers that are impossible to avoid, it is important to make a coping plan in advance.
 Certain strategies can be employed to deal with triggers without reacting to them automatically.
 These techniques for overcoming triggers include: